 - Copying the exact wording of a written source

 - Presenting material with alterations in wording

 - Paraphrasing the content of a source without citation

 It is expected that your application will be your own work and writing, with a clear citation of secondary sources if describing the academic work and writing of others (including one’s own previously published work).
 Any sources used in the construction of your responses must be clearly cited.

 - Letters of invitation from United States institutions

 - Sabbatical leave letters

 - Passport copy

 - Source of financial support for accompanying dependents.

-Shortlisted candidates will be called for interview in November 2020 and the final announcement of awards will be made in January 2021.
+Shortlisted candidates will be called for interview in November or early December 2021 and the final announcement of awards will be made in January 2022.